 When a public agency signs up for MRSC Rosters, there are a few transition steps that should be addressed prior to using the service.

-1. Adopt a Resolution
+1. Adopt a Resolution or Rules

 MRSC Rosters hosts three different roster types: